ssu-humane/HerO/README.md

   + Question generation: We use an LLM to generate a verifying question for an answer candidate.
 We improve the baseline prompt by using the claim as an additional context.
   + Veracity prediction: We fully fine-tune an LLM to generate justifications and verdicts.

+## Veracity Prediction Model and Fine-tuning Dataset
+The model checkpoints and instruction datasets are available at Hugging Face Hub 🤗

+### Veracity Prediction Model Checkpoints
+We fine-tune the 8b model and the 70b model for veracity prediction.

+- [humane-lab/Meta-Llama-3.1-8B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-8B-HerO) is our fine-tuned 8b model for veracity prediction and justification generation.
+We use Meta-Llama-3.1-8B for the base model.

+- [humane-lab/Meta-Llama-3.1-70B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-70B-HerO) is our fine-tuned 70b model for veracity prediction and justification generation.
+We use Meta-Llama-3.1-70B as the base model.

+### Fine-tuning Dataset
+We created our fine-tuning dataset using our own prompts along with AVeriTeC justifications and verdicts to train the veracity prediction model

+- [humane-lab/AVeriTeC-HerO](https://huggingface.co/datasets/humane-lab/AVeriTeC-HerO) is our training dataset for the veraity prediction and justification generation model.
+We modify the [AVeriTeC dataset](https://huggingface.co/chenxwh/AVeriTeC) to be used for instruction training.

 ## How to Run

 ### Installation